fairlearn/fairlearn/docs/user_guide/assessment.rst

 Control features for grouped metrics
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Control features (sometimes called 'conditional' feature) enable more detailed fairness insights by allowing further providing a further means of splitting the data into subgroups.
+Control features (sometimes called 'conditional' features) enable more detailed fairness insights by providing a further means of splitting the data into subgroups.
 When the data are split into subgroups, control features (if provided) act similarly to sensitive features.
+However, the 'overall' value for the metric is now computed for each subgroup of the control feature(s).
-However, the aggregation functions (such as :code:`MetricFrame.group_max`) are performed for each subgroup in the conditional feature(s), rather than across them (as happens with the sensitive features).
+Similarly, the aggregation functions (such as :code:`MetricFrame.group_max`) are performed for each subgroup in the conditional feature(s), rather than across them (as happens with the sensitive features).